taksug229/nba-salary-prediction/README.md

 The salary cap for the 2019 season was $101.9M so this RMSE would be equivalent to about $8M in error per prediction.

-Based on the residual plot, I was over overpredicting many of the low paid players by 0.08 and underpredicting the top players.
-This does align with the distriubution of the player's salary.
+Based on the residual plot, I was overpredicting many of the low paid players by 0.08 and underpredicting the top players.
+This does align with the distribution of the player's salary.

 ![Base model residual plot](img/basemodel_residual.png)